truthcoin/www.truthcoin.info/_posts/2015-10-28-mining-heart-attack.md

 ### Combined

-The problem is when these effects happen at once.
+The problem is when these two effects happen at the same time.

 ![Prob](/images/prob.png)